Coulomb's law

-Here, k_{e} is a constant, q_{1} and q_{2} are the quantities of each charge, and the scalar r is the distance between the charges.
+Here q_{1} and q_{2} are the quantities of each charge, and the scalar r is the distance between the charges.
+The proportionality constant depends upon the unit of charge used and may be called the Coulomb constant.

-The force is along the straight line joining the two charges.
+The force is along the straight line joining the two bodies.
 If the charges have the same sign, the electrostatic force between them makes them repel; if they have different signs, the force between them makes them attract.

 Being an inverse-square law, the law is similar to Isaac Newton's inverse-square law of universal gravitation, but gravitational forces always make things attract, while electrostatic forces make charges attract or repel.
 Also, gravitational forces are much weaker than electrostatic forces.
 Coulomb's law can be used to derive Gauss's law, and vice versa.
 In the case of a single point charge at rest, the two laws are equivalent, expressing the same physical law in different ways.
 The law has been tested extensively, and observations have upheld the law on the scale from 10^{−16} m to 10^{8} m.

+The time-dependent generalization of Coulomb's law is given by Jefimenko's equations, which describe the electric field and magnetic fields generated by time-dependent distributions of electric charge and current.